 Dance class requires certain clothes for freedom of movement.
 This includes a leotard, tights and appropriate dance shoes.

-- Bitty Ballerina Classes: pink ballet shoes (no slippers); any color leotard; tan or pink tights.
+- Bitty Ballerina Classes/Mommy and Me: pink ballet shoes; any color leotard with or without skirt; tan or pink tights.

 - Combination Classes:

-Ballet/Tap Classes: tan tap shoes (remove ribbon laces and replace with elastic closures); pink ballet shoes (no slippers); any color leotard; tan or pink tights.
+Ballet/Tap Classes: tan tap shoes (remove ribbon laces and replace with elastic closures); pink ballet shoes; any color leotard with or without skirt; tan or pink tights.

 - Jazz Classes: tan jazz shoes; solid color leotard; tan tights; dance shorts or jazz pants.
 Hair should be neatly pulled back from the face.